 The administrator will prepare periodic unaudited reports as described in the prospectus supplement for each series.
 These periodic unaudited reports will contain information concerning the trust student loans in the related trust.
 They will be sent only to Cede & Co., as nominee of DTC.
 The administrator will not send reports directly to the beneficial holders of the notes.
-However, these reports may be viewed at the sponsor's website:
+However, these reports may be viewed by registering at the following website: http://citimortgagembs.com (or such other website as specified in the related prospectus supplement).

-http://studentloan.citibank.com/slcsite/fr_about.htm.
 The reports will not constitute financial statements prepared in accordance with generally accepted accounting principles.